Xenia3/GamePhysikAbgabe/README.md

 Participant: Xenia Semilovsky, 305120502, xesemilovsky@stud.mediadesign.de.

+This is a Processing File.
+Download Processing here: https://processing.org/download Start the simulation by clicking on the Play Button in the Processing sketch.

 Description of Implemented Physics System:
 - Projectile Motion (Gravity, vertical velocity)
 - Magnus Effect (Spin Lift, Downforce depending on ball spin direction)